Whats coming to and leaving Netflix Canada in January 2022

 - Blippi: Adventures

-- Blippi’s School Supply Scavenger Hubt
+- Blippi’s School Supply Scavenger Hunt

-- The House — Netflix Seiries
+- The House — Netflix Series

 - Riverdance: The Animated Adventure – Netflix Family